-Reuben V. Anderson Pre-Law Society and Program
+Reuben V. Anderson Pre-Law Program and Society

-The Reuben V. Anderson Pre-Law Society, formed in 1992, is an organization open to Tougaloo College students who are interested in attending law school, or pursuing careers within the legal profession, or who simply desire to learn more about the enduring impact of the law on the moral, social, legal, and economic institutions of our society and how it affects people from every socioeconomic corner.
-The Society houses the Reuben V. Anderson Pre-Law Scholars Program, the LSAT Workshop Initiative, the Tougaloo College-Mississippi College School of Law Accelerated Law Degree Program (commonly referred to as the "3 + 3 program"), and the Pre-Law Minor.
-The Society is named in honor of The Honorable Reuben V. Anderson, a Tougaloo graduate and the first African-American jurist on the Mississippi Supreme Court (1985-1990).
+The Reuben V. Anderson Pre-Law Program, formed in 1992, is an organization open to Tougaloo College students who are interested in attending law school, or pursuing careers within the legal profession, or who simply desire to learn more about the enduring impact of the law on the moral, social, legal, and economic institutions of our society and how it affects people from every socioeconomic corner.
+The Program houses the Reuben V. Anderson Pre-Law Scholars Program, the LSAT Workshop Initiative, the Tougaloo College-Mississippi College School of Law Accelerated Law Degree Program (commonly referred to as the "3 + 3 program"), and the Pre-Law Minor.
+The Program/Society is named to pay tribute to The Honorable Reuben V. Anderson, a Tougaloo graduate and the first African-American jurist on the Mississippi Supreme Court (1985-1990).